Updated on October 8th, 2020

 - Physical abuse – More than 10 million Americans are victims of physical violence each year and victims of domestic abuse are more likely to suffer from depression or suicidal tendencies.

-The complexity of the circumstances listed above often leaves a person feeling overwhelmed and unable to cope.
+The complexity of traumatic circumstances often leaves a person feeling overwhelmed and unable to cope.
 Whether a traumatic event is experienced as a child or an adult, individuals may use substance abuse as a way to cope with it.
 Hence the link between trauma and addiction.

 In many instances, drugs and alcohol are a way to escape reality or numb feelings of pain and anxiety.
 In other instances, addictive substances may be abused to diminish feelings of depression or to feel happy and carefree.

-Because trauma is an underlying cause of addiction, we must also address these psychological issues in drug and alcohol rehab.
+Because trauma is an underlying cause of addiction, we must also prioritize addressing trauma in substance abuse treatment.
 This is often done through behavioral therapies and medication-assisted treatment with drugs like Lexapro.
 Although unaddressed trauma severely increases the risk of a person developing substance abuse, research shows effective treatment approaches and support can help them overcome it.

-Trauma-informed substance abuse treatment is outlined by the Substance Abuse and Mental Health Services Administration with six key principles:
+Since trauma and substance abuse treatment are so frequently intertwined, the Substance Abuse and Mental Health Services Administration (SAMHSA) provides additional details on the six key principles of trauma-informed substance abuse treatment.

 - Safety.
 Safety is a top priority in trauma-informed substance abuse treatment.
 It is vital that counselors, medical professionals, and all staff involved create an environment that is physically and emotionally safe for all clients.